sri-awadh/ThinkingAgent/README.md

 # Overview

-Overthinking is a systematic evaluation framework that automatically rates overthinking behavior in large language models.
+AgentThink is a systematic evaluation framework that automatically rates overthinking behavior in large language models.
 The framework focuses on detecting when models prefer their internal reasoning chain over interacting with the environment, a critical issue in agentic tasks.

 The framework evaluates three key aspects of overthinking:
 1. **Analysis Paralysis**: When models focus on heavy planning instead of interacting with the environment